 In the far future, humanity had colonized large parts of the galaxy's spiral arm.
 Then disaster hit.
 A violent explosion of energy known as the Maelstrom erupted at the heart of humanity's worlds, destroying the core of human civilization and expanding rapidly to threaten more worlds.
 The edge of the storm forms the frontier where Maelstrom's Edge battles are played out.
 On the edge worlds, those who have the means will have left.
 Those who remain are those trapped behind, including many stellargees from other now destroyed planets unable to go any further, but also those who see profit in the unstable situation these worlds find themselves in, as well as those who make it their mission to save as many as they can, be that physically or in spirit.
 The enormous movement of people, disintegrating governments and conflicting goals of those who remain inevitably lead to strife as the circumstances are exploited by the powerful factions at the Maelstrom's Edge.

 - The universe is represented in novels, short stories and audio books by Tomas L. Martin, Stephen Gaskell, Karin Lowachee, Jaine Fenn, Rob Ziegler, Liz Williams, Jeff Carlson, Aliette de Bodard and Alastair Reynolds

 Our game is not just about tactically outmanoeuvring an opponent, it is also about creating stories that cater to your imagination.
 We very much encourage players to invent back stories for their armies, to design campaigns where multiple games chain together in order to tell a tale, and to customize their models as much as they want to create a very personal force.
-We even have two separate mission formats: competitive games for one off games or tournament settings, and narrative games for when you want to put the stories at the forefront.

 - The universe hinges on cybel tunnels which bring wealth and power, but also strife and destruction